wilmoore/macbook/README.md

-# System setup for polyglot developers
+# Developer System Setup for Mac OS X

-Automated system setup for developers with idempotency (i.e. run it as many times as you like...no harm will be done).
+Prepares a Mac running OS X Mountain Lion for polyglot software development with idempotency (i.e. run it as many times as you like...no harm will be done).

 ## What is this and who is it for?